Piumhi

-Piumhi (/[piũˈi]/) is a municipality in the state of Minas Gerais, Brazil.
+Piumhi (/pt-BR/) is a municipality in the state of Minas Gerais, Brazil.
 It serves as the seat of the Immediate Geographic Region of Piumhi within the Intermediate Geographic Region of Varginha.
-As of 2022, its estimated population is 36,062 inhabitants.
+According to the 2022 census, it has a population of 36,062 inhabitants.

 It is ranked as the 45th municipality in quality of life among the 853 municipalities of Minas Gerais, with a life expectancy of 67.1 years.
-In the moderate socio-economic development ranking, Piumhi was placed in the 110th position in Minas Gerais, with an index of 0.7564.
+In a ranking of moderate socio-economic development, Piumhi was placed 110th in Minas Gerais, with an index of 0.7564.